capsule-corp-ternoa/ternoa-doc/docs/for-developers/get-started/install-ternoa-js.md

 Once the Ternoa-JS library is initialized, you will be able to use all the powerful NFT FRAMEs designed by Ternoa to build your dApps.

 :::info
 The default network used is Alphanet.
-To connect to the Mainnet network it is as simple as passing a the correct WSS endpoint:
+To connect to the Mainnet network it is as simple as passing the correct WSS endpoint:

 ```typescript showLineNumbers
 import { initializeApi } from "ternoa-js";